 I traveled to Vijayawada, thrice this year.
-On one of my trips, I had a chance to stay at Fortune Murali Park, Vijayawada, one of the oldest business hotels of the city.
-Some places just happen to me unexpectedly and this city is one of them.
-While my job takes me to amazing places, my husband’s job also gives us a chance to be in different parts of the country.
+During one of my trips, I had a chance to stay at Fortune Murali Park, one of the oldest business hotels of the city.
+This year has been about knowing Andhra Pradesh.
+While my blogging assignments takes me to amazing places, my husband’s job also gives us a chance to be in different parts of the country.
 Last year was about Mumbai and this year, we are in Vijayawada.
 He travels for his projects and I join him, whenever I can.
 Do read about 5 Must dos in Vijayawada and if you are considering a hotel to stay in the heart of the city, do check out this experience.

 Fortune Murali Park has a central location